HewlettPackard/oneview-ansible/oneview-ansible.md

 Deploy the operating system on a server using HPE ICsp.

 #### Synopsis
- Deploy the operating system on a server, based on an available ICsp OS build plan.
+ Deploy the operating system on a server based on the available ICsp OS build plan.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9